Harry556/Crazy_Snake/README.md

 3. If the player collides with a fatal obstacle, then lose the game

 ## :detective: Technique involved (by Huang xinghai)
-1. #include <conio.h> for sleep(), time delay for making animation
+1. #include <conio.h> for sleep(), time delay for making animation.
-2. #include <windows.h> for detected user key press event
+2. #include <windows.h> for detected user key press event.
-3. #include <fstream> for read/write file stream
+3. #include <fstream> for save/load the previous game status to/from a text file.
+4. #include <vector> for storing foods status and tails status by vectors.
+5. #include <sstream> for storing and displaying messages.
+6. #include <string> for the attributes of object type std::string.
+7. #include <stdlib.h> for basic functions usage.
-4. Display clear console and display multi-line text every particular time, to make the animation smoother, it should be refreshed the console at least more than or close to 24 times per seconds
+8. Display clear console and display multi-line text every particular time, to make the animation smoother, it should be refreshed the console at least more than or close to 24 times per seconds
-5. Calculate the snake tails which will grow by eat something
+9. Calculate the snake tails which will grow by eat something.
-6. Calculate the time interval between the console display and the speed of the snake.
+10. Calculate the time interval between the console display and the speed of the snake.
-7. Data structure: the location of tail, foods, obstacles will be stored in 1D arrays.
+11. Data structure: the location of tail, foods, obstacles will be stored in 1D arrays.

 ## :man_in_tuxedo:Game flow (by Huang xinghai)
 1. Game title and options menu will be displayed on the main page